AngelMunoz/Finny/docs/assets/docs/v1/features/jsx-tsx.md

     // This property
     "injects": [
       // you can chose where to put your shim as well
-      // but we recommend it to be next to your perla.jsonc file "./react-shim.js"
+      // but we recommend it to be next to your perla.json file "./react-shim.js"
     ]
     // other build options